 This careful approach helps maintain oral hygiene while protecting delicate tissues from further damage.

-Brushing your tongue is an important step in your oral hygiene routine to remove bacteria and prevent bad breath.
+Brushing your tongue is an important step in keeping your mouth healthy because it helps remove bacteria that cause bad breath.

-10. Can Electric Toothbrush Damage Teeth?
+11. Can an Electric Toothbrush Damage Teeth?
 Debunking Myths

-When used as directed, with the right technique and pressure, electric toothbrushes are safe and can be more effective than manual toothbrushes in removing plaque.
+When they are used gently and with the correct technique, they are safe and can be very effective at removing plaque.

 Effective toothbrushing habits are crucial for maximizing the benefits of your electric toothbrush.